(Updated March 19, 2015 by Bill Baab)

 2011 – Bill Baab

 A collector of antique bottles since 1969, Bill joined the Federation in 1996 and a few years later volunteered to become Southern Region editor when Mary Jane Ferguson was forced to resign because of illness.
 His goal was to improve the quality of FOHBC club newsletters by urging more historical research.
 His regional reports were designed to contain news of interest to all bottle collectors, leaving out items of interest only to member clubs.
 He updated the FOHBC Hall of Fame and Honor Roll lists.
 He also collected information to be used in sketches of the FOHBC presidents.
 His suggestion that errors of fact in stories published in Bottles and Extras be corrected in the following issue, thus raising the Federation’s credibility with members, was adopted.
 He also designed a stylebook for regional editors, following guidelines in The Associated Press Stylebook.
 Bill proof-reads all stories and President’s Messages carried in Bottles and Extras.
-He proof-reads copy in Antique Bottle & Glass Collector, the National Fishing Lure Collectors Club Gazette, and Ralph Finch’s target ball newsletter On Target!
+He also proof-reads copy in Antique Bottle & Glass Collector, the National Fishing Lure Collectors Club Gazette, and Ralph Finch’s target ball newsletter On Target!
 In 2009, he inaugurated a series of state-by-state bottle collecting histories which continue today.
 He resigned as Southern Region editor in mid 2011.
 Bill was given President’s Awards from Ralph Van Brocklin (2004) and John Pastor (2006).
-Bill and his wife, Bea, self-published three books on Augusta bottles.
+Bill and his wife, Bea, self-published four books on Augusta bottles.
 He retired as outdoor editor and sports writer from The Augusta (Ga.)
 Chronicle in 2000 after 36 years.
 He still edits the newspaper’s Friday fishing page each week.